 The National Justice Museum – This is so much more than just a museum of crime and punishment as it’s based in the former Nottingham courthouse and county gaol.
 You will visit the court room and then you follow the steps of condemned men to the former prison cells below.
 Hangings took place in the rear courtyard which is also on the tour.
 There are now a variety of historic characters you will meet along the way and a range of exhibitions.
 They even claim to have a cell where Robin Hood might have been locked up!
 The museum is in Nottingham’s historic Lace Market (see below) on High Pavement, opposite the Lace Market Hotel.

-National Justice Museum: Full Review, Admission prices & Map…
+National Justice Museum: Read More, Admission Prices & Map…

 City Of Caves – Nottingham is famous for the number of caves it has, carved from the soft sandstone that the city is built on.
 This attraction takes you underneath ground level to see a network of caves and shows you how they were used as dwellings, air raid shelters and even a primitive tannery.
-The entrance to the City of Caves is in the Broadmarsh shopping centre.
+The entrance to the City of Caves is under the tramlines near Nottingham Collage.

-City Of Caves: Read More, Opening Times, Admission Prices & Map…
+City Of Caves: Read More, Opening Times & Map…

-Nottingham Contemporary: Full review, Opening times & Map…
+Nottingham Contemporary: Read More, Opening Times & Map…

 The Lace Market – This area of Nottingham city centre is jam packed full of historic buildings with the beautiful St Mary’s Church as its centre piece.
 Parts of the church date back to the 1400s and it is open to visitors.
 Although the area surrounding the church dates back to Saxon times, the current buildings were part of the explosion in the lace industry in the 1800s.
 Nottingham became famous for its lace and at its height, this area had 130 factories making it.
 The Lace Market is signed from the shopping centres and has its own tram stop.